 Digital education and virtual community development efforts are applicable to those in the entire campus community, not just the freshman class.
 Student leaders, faculty in all disciplines, and staff from all levels in the organization should have a basic understanding of technologies available.
 A value-added approach should be voiced to gain support.
 If embraced, each unique area of campus could provide a valuable ingredient to this student leader digital education model.
 The message is not of adoption, but awareness.

--The School of Communications or English faculty can give tips on how to clarify a message to fit into 140 characters on Twitter, or how to create an accurate and professional Twitter profile page description.
+- The School of Communications or English faculty can give tips on how to clarify a message to fit into 140 characters on Twitter, or how to create an accurate and professional Twitter profile page description.

--The Information Technology department would be perfect to provide exciting rollouts of new technology offered at the university or a review of newly released social media application.
+- The Information Technology department would be perfect to provide exciting rollouts of new technology offered at the university or a review of newly released social media application.

--The Student Leadership Department should develop a series on how to be a leader online, providing discernment tools on what their leadership brand is and how that will impact what they post online.
+- The Student Leadership Department should develop a series on how to be a leader online, providing discernment tools on what their leadership brand is and how that will impact what they post online.

--The Career Development Office can be empowered to offer LinkedIn training for all members of the community, offering advanced tools of the resources.
-This should include, how to ask a LinkedIn reference and reaching out to second or third degree potential contacts.
+- The Career Development Office can be empowered to offer LinkedIn training for all members of the community, offering advanced tools of the resources.
+This should include, how to ask a LinkedIn reference and reaching out to second or third-degree potential contacts.

 Any strategy should be mirrored to match the university culture, student body interests, as well as, campus resources available.
 Tracking results and learning outcomes through assessment measures will be key for future planning and knowing the true impact of efforts.
 Armed with this type of data will equip administrators in funding requests.

 Through the cultivation of an online virtual community, the entire campus should be pulled into the conversation.
 A community of learners are empowered and equipped with knowledge and resources to become digital stewards of technology (Lewis & Rush, 2013).
-This process encourages open experimentation and applies it into the bigger community.
+This process encourages open experimentation and applies it to the bigger community.
 By itself, social media provides networking and relationship building for students (Sacks & Graves, 2012).
-So, when online communication is fueled by IRL opportunities to connect, the potential for engagement may be even more profound.
+So, when online communication is fueled by IRL opportunities to connect, the potential for engagement maybe even more profound.

 The goal of campus community development is to harness participation from all areas of campus.
-As an entire strategy however, the bigger goal of educating first year students’ on digital identity is how to be an active contributor to the campus and global community through both online and offline means.
+As an entire strategy, however, the bigger goal of educating first-year students’ on digital identity is how to be an active contributor to the campus and global community through both online and offline means.
 Or what I would hope, growing the digital rock stars of the future.

 Fuller, M. (2012).
 Effectively communicating with university students using social media: a study of social media usage patterns.
 2012 ASCUE Proceedings, 46-58.